Maintenance and repairs to your home

 - allow maintenance contractors to enter your home to complete inspections, regular servicing or other maintenance work.
 Remember that Saturday is a 'work day' for contractors

 - pay for the cost of any damage to your home that you have caused that cannot be considered 'fair wear and tear' Exceptions are where damage to your home is caused through criminal activity of a third party or by the perpetrator during a domestic and family violence offence.
 For more information, see Tenant Repair Costs.

 Occasionally, we will telephone tenants to get feedback about maintenance recently received so that we can improve our services.
 These calls may take up to 15 minutes.
 We encourage you to participate in these surveys but we also understand that you may not be able to participate so let us know when we call, the decision is yours.

 If you would like to make a complaint or need assistance with your maintenance concern, you can discuss this with your Client Service Officer.

-If you want to make a complaint or provide feedback about your maintenance or related services you can contact the FACS Client Feedback Service.
+If you want to make a complaint or provide feedback about your maintenance or related services you can contact the DCJ Client Feedback Service.